 Jundamurra and the Bunuba Uprising

 Dirk Hartog Island is an island off the Gascoyne coast of Western Australia, within the Shark Bay World Heritage Area.
-It is about 80 kilometres long and between 3 and 15 kilometres wide and is Western Australia’s largest and most western island.
-It covers an area of 620 square kilometres and is approximately 850 km north of Perth.
+It is about 80 kilometres long and between 3 and 15 km wide and is Western Australia’s largest and most western island.
+It covers an area of 620 square km and is approximately 850 km north of Perth.
 It was named after Dirk Hartog, a Dutch sea captain, who first encountered the Western Australian coastline close to the 26th parallel south latitude, which runs through the island – Dirk_Hartog_Island

 $13m plan to restore Dirk Hartog Island

 Wirruwana (Dirk Hartog Island) — It’s a very special place for the Malgana people of Gatharragudu (Shark Bay).

 In the early hours of the 12th of July, 1979, Skylab crashed on WA’s southeast coast, scattering debris across the Nullarbor and the eastern goldfields and causing a worldwide sensation.
 Locals issued a $400 fine for littering.

 Esperance Visitor Centre

 Esperance Port Authority